 Many of the very newest digital cameras have HDR capabilities built into their design.
 You simple set your camera to HDR mode and it will do the blending of exposures automatically.
 There are a lot of bizarre and unique nature and landscape photos using HDR techniques.
 Many of them are too surreal in my opinion.
 Sometimes when a new technology comes along it is at first over-employed.

-It is a great time to be interested in photography!
-Happy Shooting!
+It's a great time to be interested in photography!